 There are real advantages in maintaining an open dialogue with your child about their internet use, encourage them to talk to you about their time online; for example who they’re talking to, what services they are using, and any issues that they may be experiencing.
 You can do the following:

-- Create a family agreement to establish your children’s boundaries, and your expectations, when on the internet.
+Create a family agreement to establish your children’s boundaries, and your expectations, when on the internet.
 Give your child strategies to deal with any online content that they are not comfortable with – such as turning off the screen, telling an adult they trust and using online reporting facilities.
-A template agreement and guide can be downloaded from here

 - Consider using filtering software to block unwanted content.
 In addition to filtering, remember that discussion with your child, and involvement in their internet use, are both effective ways to educate them about the internet